icweaver/juliacall_example/README.md

 Check out this
 [notebook](https://nbviewer.org/github/icweaver/juliacall_example/blob/main/notebook.ipynb?flush_cache=true) for an
-example using some Julia packages
+example of how to start using Julia packages in a Python workflow.

 # If you want to run Python from Julia
 1. Download this notebook (preview)